About Us

 Why FAN Does It

-- We want families to THRIVE!
+We want families to THRIVE!
 FAN aims to ensure the Lower Columbia region becomes a leading example of a child-friendly community in Canada.

-Our Priority Projects
+FAN’s Priority Projects

 We continually involve children, youth, and families through early engagement, which guides our work.
 Based on these conversations, FAN invests in key projects that help make our region the best place to raise a family, as outlined below.